BillNace/18341_P5_USB/README.md

 the thumb drive.
 To do a **READ** operation (a term we made up), the USB host would do an **OUT** transaction to send a memory address to the device (it would be in the **DATA0** packet).
 Note that the memory address being sent is the address of memory in the thumb drive, not the USB ADDR of the thumb drive!
+One important thing to note is that the address is 16 bits and is put into the 64 bit data field of the DATA0 packet.
+The way that this is done is that 16 bits are put in the 16 most significant bits of the field.
+For example address 16'h1234 would become address 64'h1234000000000000.
 It would then do an IN transaction to get the device to send it the data read from the thumb drive memory.
 In a WRITE operation (something else we made up), the USB host would do an **OUT** transaction to send a memory address -- again, not